-Many people crave a buttery bag of microwave popcorn on occasion, but most people are unaware that the butter flavor and smell in popcorn and other foods comes from diacetyl or a diacetyl substitute (acetyl propionyl), chemicals that have been linked to a serious lung disease.
+Many people crave a buttery bag of microwave popcorn on occasion, but most people are unaware that the butter flavor and smell in popcorn and other foods come from diacetyl or a diacetyl substitute (acetyl propionyl), chemicals that have been linked to serious lung disease.

 Current studies do not suggest that eating diacetyl will cause permanent health issues, however, studies show that breathing in diacetyl results in a progressive and debilitating lung disease.

 Diacetyl Flavoring in Food Industries

 Diacetyl is a chemical compound produced by yeast during fermentation.
 But, chemical companies also manufacture diacetyl as a synthetic chemical using it as an artificial food additive in many consumer products.

 In its synthetic state, diacetyl is a hazardous chemical used in manufacturing facilities throughout the United States.
 Diacetyl is a flavoring agent that is considered safe to eat but potentially hazardous when inhaled.
 It is used to produce a variety of flavors in foods, particularly dairy flavors like butter and cheese, and brown flavors like caramel and butterscotch.
 Diacetyl occurs naturally in some foods, such as dairy products, beer, and wine.

 Due to its potential for causing respiratory illness, diacetyl has largely been phased out of the artificial flavoring industry and replaced with acetyl propionyl (AP).
 Although AP (like diacetyl) is approved for use in food, some researchers have raised questions about the potential toxicity of AP inhalation due to structural similarities between the two chemicals.
 The Centers for Disease Control and Prevention (CDC) has expressed concern that AP and diacetyl could be equally toxic.